clowdr-app/clowdr-app.github.io/content/organizer-guides/conference-setup/people.md

 ---
 updatedDate: 2021-04-21T05:38:19.000+00:00
-title: Managing people within Midspace
+title: Managing People
+index: 1
 description: Learn how to manage the people in your program with Midspace
 author: Cristal Mojica
 ---